junglekid/aws-eks-fluxcd-lab/README.md

 ![Flux App Folders](./images/flux_app_folders.png)

 One benefit of separating apps from infrastructure is that we can define the order in apps, and infrastructure is reconciled and deployed.
-In our case, infrastructure is deployed first, and then the apps are deployed.
+In this example, infrastructure is deployed first, then the apps are deployed.
 This is accomplished by the apps.yaml and infrastructure.yaml files are located in the clusters/eks-flux-lab folder.

 In the apps.yaml, the "app-sources" depend on "infra-configs" to be reconciled first.